gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_cloud.md

 For the purpose of this quickstart, we assume you've already setup an [Enterprise Teleport Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/).

-!!! tip
-    The Approval Workflow only works with Pro and Enterprise versions of Teleport

-#### Prerequisites
-- An Pro or Enterprise Teleport Cluster
+## Setup
+This guide assumes that you have:

+* Teleport Enterprise 4.2.8 or newer
-- Admin Privileges with access and control of [`tctl`](https://gravitational.com/teleport/docs/cli-docs/#tctl)
+* Admin privileges with access to `tctl`
 - Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.

 ### Create an access-plugin role and user within Teleport